nguyenchiencong/nguyenchiencong.github.io/_pages/05_books.md

 <br>

 Tao Te Ching - Laozi
-> Great way to learn chinese.
-One can see a less pragmatic angle to the Chinese culture.
+> A less pragmatic angle to the Chinese culture.
+A strange kind of Eastern monism.
+Probably a collection of texts from many authors.
 Better read in a Chinese-related language.
 <br>
 <br>